ibm-cloud-docs/databases-for-mongodb-gen2/learn-dashboard-overview.md

 In Gen 2 deployments, only private endpoints are used to enhance security.
 This page provides multiple connection options, accessible via tabs:

 - **How-to tab**: Learn how to set up a secure connection to your database from scratch.
-This guide walks you through connecting via an {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) using a Virtual Server Instance (VSI) with a psql install, and accessing the database through an {{site.data.keyword.cloud}} VPN (Virtual Private Network gateway).
+This guide walks you through connecting via an {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) using a Virtual Server Instance (VSI) with a `mongosh` install, and accessing the database through an {{site.data.keyword.cloud}} VPN (Virtual Private Network gateway).
 You can use any VSI in your account and need to create or use a service credential.
 You use the service endpoint details from the *Overview* page.

 - **Manage connections tab**: Find links to documentation on how to manage or delete existing connections from your {{site.data.keyword.cloud}} database instance.

-For detailed ways of connecting, go to the connect docs or open the console's (UI) [Connect page](need link).
+For detailed ways of connecting, go to the connect docs or open the console's (UI) Connect page.

 ## Backups and restore
 {: #console-overview-backups-and-restore}